Child Care: Additional Child Care Resources

 It may be possible for you to set up a child care room within the building.
-Your department would be responsible for obtaining building-administrator approval to use the room for child care, as well as for the set-up and staffing of such a room (we cannot provide this service for you, due to liability).
-Care.com and Sittercity (see links above) may be resources for finding caregivers to staff the room.
+Your department would be responsible for obtaining building-administrator approval to use the room for child care, as well as for set-up and staffing.
+Care.com and Sittercity (see links above) may be resources for finding caregivers to staff your room.
 Note: unless all parents will be in the same building as their children at all times, and immediately accessible to their children, it is illegal to set up even a temporary child care setting without having the facility licensed for child care by the State of Michigan.

 - If the parents will NOT be in the same building as the children, at all times:

-The parents of the children who need care may search the state databases of all licensed child care centers and homes (see link above), and/or search for a U-M Family Helper (see link above, though note that Family Helpers is only available to current U-M affiliates, and not to outside families).
-Alternatively, the Care.com and Sittercity caregiver listings (see links above) are available to anyone; a department might consider offering to pay for one month of listing-access for a special guest who will need a caregiver during a campus event.
-Note: parents should conduct their own child care searches, and make their own child care decisions/caregiver selections (departments should avoid doing so, due to liability).
-If the parents need further assistance, they are welcome to contact us at email@example.com or 734-936-8677.
+The parents of the children who need care may search the state databases of all licensed child care centers and homes (see link above), and/or search for a U-M Family Helper (see link above, but note that Family Helpers is only available to current U-M affiliates, and not to outside families).
+Also, the Care.com and Sittercity caregiver listings (see links above) are available to anyone; a department might consider offering to fully/partially reimburse for one month of listing-access for a special guest who will need a caregiver during their campus event.
+Note: parents should conduct their own child care searches, and make their own child care decisions and caregiver selections; departments should avoid doing so, due to liability.
+If the parents need assistance, they are welcome to contact firstname.lastname@example.org or 734-763-9379.

 Students with Children

 National Association for the Education of Young Children (NAEYC)